Admission to Alumapalooza is Free.

 - Web: Click here

 Grove City Wine and Art Festival: Enjoy the warmth and ease of summer with friends and family at the Grove City Wine and Arts Festival.
 This popular annual event features twenty Ohio wineries, including Grove City’s own Plum Run Winery.
 Guests can purchase tickets at the event, which can be used for tastings or a full glass.
 The event also features visual arts, delicious food, local vendors, and live entertainment.
 Make it a weekend getaway by attending the Wine and Arts Festival VIP Dinner the night before from 6:30pm to 8pm at the picturesque Venue 62.
 The VIP Dinner will feature exclusive wines that you can’t get at the festival and a catered meal.
 Stay at one of Grove City’s fourteen comfortable lodging properties to make it a weekend you won’t forget!

-Admission and parking to the Lavender Earthship Festival are free.
-Fees apply for Adult workshops and U~PICK)
+Admission and parking to the Ohio Lavender Festival are free.
+Fees apply for adult workshops and U~PICK)

-- Location: (Map It) Peaceful Acres Lavender Farm, 2387 Martinsville Rd in Martinsville, Ohio
+- Location: (Map It) Peaceful Acres Lavender Farm at 2387 Martinsville Rd. in Martinsville, Ohio

 - Phone: 513-322-2415